HorizenOfficial/evm-documentation/docs/governance/02-proposal_process/02-proposal_phases.md

 The proposal process consists of nine phases as follows:

- See the Constitution of the Horizen DAO [LINK] for more detail.
+ See the [Constitution](/governance/overview/constitution) of the Horizen DAO for more detail.

 <u>Phase 1: Proposal Idea and Research</u>
 <p></p>